Tool Kit

 You may, for example, need to find and hire a temporary replacement while the injured employee recovers.
 That’s not easy in today’s labour market.
 Plus, you’ll have to orient and train the new hire.

-Your organization may be exposed to liabilities, suffer harm to your business reputation, and have limited ability to serve customers.
+Your organization may be exposed to liabilities and suffer harm to your business reputation, because of the crash itself or your reduced ability to serve customers.

 Here’s an example of how an investigation can protect your bottom line.
 It uses a fictitious company we’re calling Awesome Ad Agency (A3).